 - Preheat oven to 375 degrees

-- In a small skillet heat olive oil on medium heat and add onions cook 3-5 minutes then add garlic and cook another minutes.
-Remove from heat
+- In a small skillet heat olive oil on medium heat and add onions.
+Cook 3-5 minutes then add garlic and cook another 30 seconds.
+Remove from heat.

-- In a medium bowl whisk 1 cup enchilada sauce, sour cream until combined.
-Mix in chicken, onions, garlic, chiles and 2 cups cheese
+- In a medium bowl whisk 1/2 cup enchilada sauce, 1/4 cup sour cream until combined.
+Mix in chicken, onions, garlic, cream cheese, chiles, cumin, salt, pepper and 1 1/2 cups pepper jack cheese.

-- Then add about 1/2 cup chicken mixture to the each tortilla, roll up and place seam-side down in the baking dish.
+- Then add about 1/2 cup chicken mixture to each tortilla, roll up and place seam-side down in the baking dish.
 Repeat until they are done.
-Pour the remaining enchilada sauce over the rolled tortillas.
-Sprinkle 1 cup cheese over the top
+Pour the enchilada sauce mixture over the rolled tortillas.
+Sprinkle the remaining cheese over the top

 - Bake uncovered for 30-35 minutes or until hot and bubbly.